Morgan Bell: Influences

 Bell learnt about the free indirect speech method of writing from James Wood's How Fiction Works.

 Australian short-story collections that have inspired her are Margo Lanagan's Black Juice, Cate Kennedy's Dark Roots, of which she has said "For perfecting the craft of the short form Australian author Cate Kennedy does it best in her collection Dark Roots, every story sticks with you and haunts you, she is the master," Tim Winton's The Turning (stories), and Angela Meyer's Captives.
 She has said that the minimalism and dirty realism of short-stories by Tobias Wolff and Raymond Carver have struck a chord with her.

 Bell has repeatedly cited Angela Carter as an influence.
 She has said the appeal of Angela Carter's works is the juxtaposition of oddities, and has singled out The Passion of New Eve as a favourite saying "it’s a real trip and a gender bender.
 You will question everything you know about relations between men and women, and the imagery will stay with you forever."

 In interviews Bell has cited the following authors as influences: Ursula K. Le Guin, Aldous Huxley, Virginia Woolf, Oscar Wilde, Jane Austen, DBC Pierre, James Frey, Deborah Levy, Lauren Beukes, Julienne van Loon, Jim Crace; and the following books as influences: Stephen King’s The Eyes of the Dragon, Amy Tan’s The Joy Luck Club, Virginia Woolf’s Mrs Dalloway, Dathan Auerbach’s Penpal.

 Her recent reading has included Sharp Objects and Gone Girl by Gillian Flynn, and The Good House by Ann Leary, which she called an "extraordinary debut novel" and the "perfect delicate balance of intrigue and poetic justice".
 Bell has said she likes "suspense, some domestic drama, and strong deeply flawed characters".

 Bell has said a good last line or paragraph is her favourite part of a story.
 Citing the last lines of Aldous Huxley’s Brave New World as a favourite: "Just under the crown of the arch dangled a pair of feet.
 Slowly, very slowly, like two unhurried compass needles, the feet turned towards the right; north, north-east, east, south-east, south, south-south-west; then paused, and, after a few seconds, turned as unhurriedly back towards the left.
 South-south-west, south, south-east, east...."

-Audiobook

-In an interview published 18 February 2015 Bell announced an audiobook version of Sniggerless Boundulations would be available on Audible in about a month.
-She said "I have been working with a voice artist Jon Severity to get my book into audio format, he has been doing a fabulous job".
-The audiobook for Sniggerless Boundulations went live on Audible 5 March 2015.
-It is 58 minutes long (unabridged) and is in the category of Fiction > Short Stories & Anthologies.
-It is narrated by Jon Severity and the audio sample is 2:16 minutes from the story Garsdale.
+In 2015an audiobook version of Sniggerless Boundulations, spoken by voice artist Jon Severity, was made available on Audible.